fsdsabel/AdvancedRpc/README.md

 - No need for serialization annotations, just publish an interface
 - Support for multiple clients with notification on connection and disconnection
 - .NET 4.8, .NET Standard 2.0 and .NET Standard 2.1
+- **Very easy to setup:** No need to start a web service or define proto files.
+Just define an interface that is shared between applications and you are ready.

 ## Example